Raspberry Pi fans were excited to hear that the new Raspberry Pi 4 comes with a modern USB-C charging port instead of the older microUSB port.

 However, now that users are beginning to receive their new boards, complaints have been rolling in regarding the port malfunctioning or simply not powering their new Pis at all.

-While the best solution is a redesign of the USB-C port, there are ways to get the RPi 4 to charge.
+While the best solution is a redesign of the USB-C port, there are ways to power your RPi 4.
 Let's take a look at the problem and some possible solutions.

 Recently on his blog, Tyler Ward (aka scorpia) discovered the cause of this issue perplexing many new Raspberry Pi 4 owners.
 Apparently, Raspberry Pi designed their own USB-C circuit that strays from the standard design that should be followed.
 This means that the Pi is non-compliant and it simply will not work with some USB-C cables.

 Why is the RPi 4 USB-C Design an Issue?